Universal Credit is a benefit for people of working age. It combines support for adults, children, and housing costs into one benefit.

 - Live in accommodation where your landlord provides support - this does not include sheltered schemes owned by the Council.

-For help with your Council Tax, you will still need to make an application to the Council - see How do I get help paying my Council Tax below for more information.
+For help with your Council Tax, you will still need to make an application to the Council - see How do I get help to pay my Council Tax below for more information.

 What happens if I am already receiving Housing Benefit?